kunalbarthwal/portfolio/1. Bellabeat Case Study/README.md

  activity_minute

-9) Working with minute_sleep_merged data, we will take average of sleep_value by id, activitydate and logid:
+### Step 9 - Using minute_sleep_merged data, took average of sleep_value by id, activitydate and logid:

 SELECT
 Id,